chomey/go-slack-bot/CONTRIBUTING.md

 ### Write Documentation

-go-slack-bot could always use more documentation, whether as part of the official go-slack-bot docs, in docstrings, or even on the web in blog posts, articles, and such.
+go_slack_bot could always use more documentation, whether as part of the official go_slack_bot docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/chomey/go-slack-bot/issues.
+The best way to send feedback is to file an issue at https://github.com/chomey/go_slack_bot/issues.

 If you are proposing a feature: